josemarti/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Follows the Correct Algorithm

 The algorithm:
-•	follows the general processing flow as taught in the preceding lessons.
+1. follows the general processing flow as taught in the preceding lessons.
-•	handles the first measurements appropriately.
+2. handles the first measurements appropriately.
-•	should predict object position to the current timestep and then update the prediction using the new measurement.
+3. should predict object position to the current timestep and then update the prediction using the new measurement.
-•	handles radar and lidar measurements.
+4. handles radar and lidar measurements.

 The algorithm has been tried to be coded using good practices.

 ## Conclusion

 Thanks to the existing code from the lesson the codification has been simplified.
-However, I am starting to refresh my forgotten C knowledge and finally I have been able to accomplish the minimum requirements.
+Fortunatelly, I am starting to refresh my forgotten C knowledge and finally I have been able to accomplish the minimum requirements.